jakemgilfix/ft_fdf-Wireframe-Rasterizer/README.md

 A program that reads a topographic map structured as a text file (examples in /maps/) and produces an interactive 3D wireframe model.

 This is the first project in the graphics branch of the old (pre-2020) curriculum at 42 Silicon Valley.
 It's built using the 'minilibx' C library (as per the assignment's instructions) which provides very basic graphics functions, like opening a window and drawing a pixel in that window.
+View the assignment [here](https://github.com/jakemgilfix/ft_fdf-Wireframe-Rasterizer/blob/master/fdf.en.pdf).

 ## Features (required for project)
 * Only C Standard Library functions allowed are: `open()`, `read()`, `write()`, `close()`, `malloc()`, `free()`, `perror()`, `strerror()`, `exit()`, and all of the functions within the `math` library.